 Long pile rugs, like shag rugs, are way more luxurious as it offers maximum underfoot comfort because of the additional fabric that makes them softer on the feet.
 The longer pile's added cushioning also makes it harder to clean deeply and often has to be sent to rug cleaning experts.
 That is why they are best suited for areas like the bedroom and study room with lower foot traffic and preferably less furniture as they’re more susceptible to crushing and marking, which is to say that the legs of furniture will leave indentations more easily on them.
 Even though they can’t compete with shorter pile artisan home rugs in durability, if cared for sincerely, they can last you ages.

 Three Things You Must Consider To Help You Choose The Right Carpet Pile Height:

-Not only do you need to know how to measure carpet pile height but also how to apply that knowledge and find the perfect carpet with the right pile height to suit your home's needs.
-And this requires significant considerations of its practicalities.
+Not only do you need to know how to measure carpet pile height, but also need how to apply that knowledge and find the perfect carpet with the right pile height to suit your home's needs.
+And this requires significant consideration of its practicalities.